Georgia Property Division Lawyers — Marital Property Vs. Separate Property

 A party or witness may be required to produce certain records such as copies of deeds, income tax returns, business records, income records, title certificates, etc. This helps the attorney to acquire all of the information necessary to fully represent you regarding financial matters such as the effect of your spouse’s income on his or her ability to pay child support, alimony, debts of a marriage, etc.

-This is done by serving upon the opposing party or a witness a Request for Production of Documents.
+This is done by serving upon the opposing party or a witness a request for production of documents.
 It must be served on the person to whom it is addressed and which must give them reasonable time to obtain and produce these documents at a given time and place for copying.
 Usually it is necessary to serve a notice on the opposing party in all domestic cases where any property, children, assets or debts, or any other issues relating to the spouse’s income, debts, assets, etc., are involved.
-It may sometimes be necessary to require that documents be produced by persons not a party to the divorce action including such documents as employment records, medical records, etc.
+It may sometimes be necessary to require that documents be produced by persons not a party to the divorce action, including such documents such as employment records, medical records, etc.

 If the opposing spouse does not keep any records, then it is necessary to obtain them from other sources such as his or her employer, bank, pharmacy, dentist, psychiatrist, psychologist, etc.

 Again, as with depositions, there are legal procedures to follow in case a party fails to produce any documents requested or fails to respond to a request in writing.
 This will be explained to you if this procedure becomes necessary in your case.
-The discovery process is time consuming and expensive.
+The discovery process is time-consuming and expensive.
 Many spouses use this process to try to intimate or harass their spouse.
-Should it be necessary to file a Motion for Protective Order, the dedicated attorneys at Coleman, Chambers, Rogers & Williams, LLP will discuss this option.
+Should it be necessary to file a motion for protective order, the dedicated attorneys at Coleman, Chambers & Rogers, LLP, will discuss this option.